Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: In Azure Active Directory Premium P2, at least 99.9 percent availability is guaranteed
+### In Azure Active Directory Premium P2, at least 99.9 percent availability is guaranteed.

 - [x] Yes.
 - [ ] No.